Hosting a Visiting International Student Researcher

 In order to facilitate an LMIA exemption, please compile the following documents and email them to the Registered Canadian Immigration Consultant in HR (contact details are available on our Intranet site).

-After the Immigration Consultant has received these documents, she will send you the LMIA number.
+After the Immigration Consultant has received these documents, they will send you the LMIA number.

 Fees